Lightnet/raylib_transform_hierarchy/README.md

   In simple words it use node tree to loop to update position and child transform.

   With the help of the AI model.
 Grok 3.
 As long you type raylib c transform hierarchy and feed the cheat sheet.
 It should able to make tree node logic as transform hierarchy.

+# Test:
+ * raylib c transform hierarchy 3d (worked)
+ * raylib c transform hierarchy 2d (worked)
+ * raylib flecs c transform hierarchy 2d (worked)
+ * raylib flecs c transform hierarchy 3d (N/A)